Saltzshaker/bio-kinetic-typography-chat/README.md

-# Physiological Kinetic Typography Chat
+# Kinetic Typography Chat with Empatica E4

 This is an instant messenger which operates between multiple two computers, each pointing to localhost:3000 and using the Heroku app at https://kt-eda.herokuapp.com/ as a server.
 After setting a username, the user will see their messages on the right side and an animation preview and a streaming biofeedback chart on the left side.